 Issue: 2018-11 January 2018 Founder’s Corner The Recession is Dead – Long Live the Recession by Joseph Paris The competitive advantage for businesses in the 20th Century was centered around the efforts related to process excellence – making the processes throughout a business as efficient and as effective as possible.
 And this was

 The competitive advantage for businesses in the 20th Century was centered around the efforts related to process excellence – making the processes throughout a business as efficient and as effective as possible.
 And this was accomplished using a variety of disciplines including (but not limited to) Lean, Six Sigma, Theory of Constraints, and so on.

-Sponsored By Issue: 2016-12 December 2016 Founder’s Corner As we come to the end of another year, we find ourselves reflective of the year’s hard fought battles won and lost, of loves arrived and departed, and of successes and disappointments.
-With rebuilding spirit, we look with great
+Issue: 2017-12 December 2017 Founder’s Corner Holiday Wishes As we come to the end of another year, we find ourselves reflective of the year’s hard fought battles won and lost, of loves arrived and departed, and of our professional successes and disappointments.
+With rebuilding spirit and energy, we look with great

 Issue: 2017-11 November 2017 Founder’s Corner So, you want to write a book… by Joseph Paris My book, ” State of Readiness“, was published in May this year (2017).
 And it’s been almost six months since I have written a fresh article.
 It’s not been for a lack of topics.
 In fact, I

 Issue: 2017-10 October 2017 Founder’s Corner Innovation Vs. Transformation by Joseph Paris If you want your business to survive, you need to innovate.
 If you want your business to have a chance of thriving, you need transformation.
 Certainly, either innovation or transformation are no guarantees of success – but the lack of both